willstepp/writings/sanctum-kthadras/sk.notes.md

 *) He enters another door and walks in the back
-*) Sees a man in the breakroom fitting Rabbit's description *) Rabbit leaves and he follows him to his car later -) He asks Rabbit if he remembers a woman who gave him 500 dollars.
-He says no -) Will returns home and reopens the journal
+*) Sees a man in the breakroom fitting Rabbit's description *) Rabbit leaves and he follows him to his car later *) He asks Rabbit if he remembers a woman who gave him 500 dollars.
+He says no *) Will returns home and reopens the journal

+Chapter Eight:

+Things are going well.
+She is getting sleep.
+Makes up with Byron.
+Takes a crochet class.
+Stops taking Lexapro against Dr Patels orders
+Wakes up vomiting, trembling, feeling dizzy
+The next day she is hungry and eats a large breakfast.
+By noon the hunger has grown.
+Her stomach is in pain.
+She stops at the Golden Corral and eats plate after plate.
+She eats so much she has to run to the bathroom and vomits.
+Then she eats more, and is finally asked to leave.
+On the way home she stops at the liquor store and picks up jack Daniels and coke She gets drunk, trying to get rid of this empty feeling.
+She has a joint that Crystal gave her and smokes that too.
+She is unable to sleep all night.
+The next morning she calls in sick and returns to the Kroger.
+She cannot find the door, goes into Greens and buys more liquor, goes into the Kroger for grapefruit juice.
+Breaks down in her car.
+She then remembers what the man told her when she asked where they were: A certain place, a certain time, and a certain orientation.
+She waits until evening, goes through the opening in the fence, the woods, finds the door.
+She enters and the man asks the same question as before.